 There are many similarities in the inter-continental journeys taken by the book’s four protagonists.
 The first is the public and professional sphere in which they chose to operate in the United States.
 Tartakower, Kubovy, Akzin, and Robinson held key positions in the Jewish world and the Zionist movement in Central and Eastern Europe, yet they were also intensively engaged with the non-Jewish world.
 Kubovy, for example, worked as a lawyer, and his work in the Belgian socialist movement led to his election to Antwerp’s city council.
-Tartakower, likewise, served as a member of the city council for Lodz.
+Tartakower, likewise, served as a member of the city council for Łódź.
 Akzin was involved in a diverse range of activities within European academia.
 Robinson served as a member of the Lithuanian parliament and a legal advisor to the Lithuanian Foreign Ministry, in addition to working at the League of Nations.
 Their status as refugees in the United States limited the range of professional work available to them, essentially directing them towards exclusively Jewish and Zionist circles.
 Even Benjamin Akzin, the only one of the four with a network of contacts in the United States prior to immigrating, ended up working for an American Zionist organization.
 All four arrived in the United States as destitute refugees with very little knowledge of American society.
 They could not afford to embark on a lengthy search for employment, and most of their personal and professional contacts in the United States were concentrated in different sectors of Jewish society and the Zionist movement.
 Conversely, however, their European origins made Kubovy, Tartakower, and Robinson invaluable to Jewish philanthropies that were striving to save European Jewry, and these groups were more than happy to enlist each of them.
 Similarly, Akzin’s familiarity with international law and its institutions in Europe and the United States was an important asset for the American Zionist movement and its leaders as they intensified their struggle in the US for the cause of a Jewish state.
 The decision of each of the four to work within the American Jewish and Zionist organizational network that had taken up the cause of world Jewry during the 1940s may also be attributable to the brief span of time that elapsed between their emigration from Europe and their entry into public activity in the United States.
 All four maintained a vast network of contacts with European Jewry and felt a strong sense of obligation to their cause, as reflected in Tartakower’s observations about Polish Jews in the United States during World War ii: “Broad sectors of American Jews of Polish background, who had never been concerned with their ‘Polishness’ previously, with the exception of certain issues, have also come to the realization that their heritage necessitates political action for the sake of Poland’s Jews.
 This conclusion was shared by a large number of Jewish institutions, including, first and foremost, the American Jewish Congress and the World Jewish Congress.”
 Tartakower’s remarks express the feelings of all four protagonists of this book.
 They did not claim that the American Jewish leadership was failing to act on behalf of European Jewry, but they did believe that their own sense of commitment ran deeper and that they had a better understanding of the catastrophic circumstances of European Jews during World War ii.
 From their perspective, working for Jewish philanthropies and the Zionist movement in the United States offered an excellent way of combining their need for employment with the cause of European Jewry that was so dear to them.